 - Water, trash services, and other miscellaneous utilities

-- Unpredictable repairs or maintenance
+- Unpredictable repairs or maintenance to manufacturing equipment

 - Employees who repair or maintenance machinery